-PEP Members are fully embedded in the Trials@Home project in the form of representation in all work packages and through additional ad-hoc consultations, and also work closely with the External Stakeholder Platform (ESP).
-PEP members provide advice, insights and inputs to ensure that the experiences, needs and perspectives of people living with diabetes (the therapeutic area of the pilot project) are reflected at all stages of the research process and during the dissemination phase.
-The PEP also acts as a resource for all project beneficiaries as well as, as appropriate, for specific external parties, such as regulatory authorities.
+Trials@Home acknowledges the need to place patients at the centre of the research process, and has set up a Patient Expert Panel (PEP) too, to promote meaningful engagement.
+PEP members are fully embedded in the Trials@Home project in the form of representation in all work packages and through additional ad-hoc consultations, and also work closely with the External Stakeholder Platform (ESP).
+PEP members provide input to ensure that the experiences, needs and perspectives of people living with diabetes (the therapeutic area of the pilot project) are reflected at all stages of the research process and during the dissemination phase.
+The PEP also acts as a resource for all project beneficiaries as well as external parties as needed (e.g. regulatory authorities).